T G I F – Time to Shabbat

 - Especially when you have children.
 They tend to ruin everything.
 Just go with it, try to laugh, try to be silly, the point is to celebrate together and teach about who God is.
 The food tastes awful?
 What a great story to have… later.
 Ha!

 - If cooking isn’t your forté, maybe use that evening as a time to try out new recipes.
 But don’t overwhelm yourself and go overboard.
 Maybe a new pasta recipe would suffice?

 - Start in small steps if you find putting on a whole meal overwhelming.
 Trying starting off with just the candles added to a meal, then add a tablecloth, then napkins and flowers.

 - Invite guests.

 - Hospitality is a huge part of God’s heart.
 We want our Fridays to be an of open home time for guests (friends and strangers) to come, relax, enjoy, and experience God’s rest and peace – His Shabbat

 - You’re not “entertaining”.
 You’re inviting them into your home and life.
-Imperfect as it is.
-This isn’t the time to show off, but to love, serve and celebrate with one another.
+Imperfect as it is

 - Have humour.